Page 1: Biography

 Missionary, Methodist leader

-This biography, written by Frank Glen, was first published in the Dictionary of New Zealand Biography in 1990, and updated in November, 2010.
+This biography, written by Frank Glen, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in November, 2010.

 Thomas Buddle was born at Durham, England, probably on 24 December 1812, the son of Matthew Buddle, a cordwainer, from a prominent Anglican family, and his wife, Mary Anderson.
 At the age of 17 Thomas joined the Wesleyan Methodist Church, becoming a lay preacher.
 In 1835 he was accepted as a probationer, and was ordained by the Wesleyan Methodist Conference at Liverpool in 1839.
 On 16 August 1839 he married Sarah Dixon at Barnard Castle, Durham; they were to have 10 children.
 Buddle accepted a call to serve in New Zealand from the general committee of the Wesleyan-Methodist Missionary Society, and he and Sarah departed Bristol in the society's ship, Triton, in September 1839, arriving at Hokianga in May 1840.